rishabh-vasudevan/hey-rodney-test/README.md

 - Clone the repository

-- Build the docker image
+- Build the docker image using the command

 ```
 docker build -t processing-and-training -f Dockerfile.training .